London Marathon Training Plan: Beginners to Advanced!

 As you continue in your 12-week training plan you’ll see week nine marks the beginning of your marathon training tapering.
 During this time, you’ll have more days dedicated to easy runs, tempo runs, and active recovery.

-Of course, if you get off track, just dust yourself off and pick up on your taring where you left.
+Of course, if you get off track, just dust yourself off and pick up on your taring where you left off.
 As long as you remain disciplined and dedicated to your goals, you will smash through the advanced training plan.

 Start training now!